 Heather Martel

-Certified by Donna Belk’s Beyond Hospice End-of-Life & Home Funeral Guide program in 2016, Heather’s support work draws on a background in event coordination, student academic advising, and experience in hospice, funeral, and mental healthcare settings.
-As a long-time practitioner of the healing and contemplative arts, she has an endless curiosity around what becomes possible when we make space for death.
+Certified through Donna Belk’s Beyond Hospice End-of-Life & Home Funeral Guide program in 2016, and with several years exploring principles of transpersonal therapy, Heather brings a background in student academic counselling and experience across hospice, funeral, long-term care, and mental healthcare settings.

 Anne Pitman